apluslms/a-plus-rst-tools/README.md

   .. freetext:: 10 regexp

     This question accepts either "red" or "blue" as the correct answer.
-    The model solution is a regular expression.
+    The submission is graded by a regular expression.
+    When the student is shown the model solution, it shows `red`.

-    red|blue
+    red|blue °=° red
 ```

 ### 2. Feedback questionnaire